Germany in the Eurovision Song Contest 1997: At Eurovision

-In Germany, the show which was broadcast on Das Erste and featured commentary by Peter Urban was watched by 4.79 million viewers.
-Germany was one of five countries chosen to trial televoting in the 1997 contest, and the spokesperson who announced the points awarded by the German televote was Christina Mänz.
+The contest was broadcast on Das Erste, with commentary by Peter Urban.
+The show was watched by 4.79 million viewers in Germany.
+Germany was one of five countries chosen to trial televoting in the 1997 contest, and ARD named Christina Mänz as its spokesperson to announce the points awarded by the German public.

 Voting

 Below is a breakdown of points awarded to Germany and awarded by Germany in the contest.
 The nation awarded its 12 points to in the contest.